Thursday, January 31, 2019

 Dan and I really enjoyed ourselves, and because he is really quite handy, we managed the job pretty quickly with only the occasional “pro tip” from me to help move things along.
 Unfortunately, the weather wasn’t conducive to outdoor photos, so we made due with some makeshift “studio shots” before he took the Soma home:

 During one of the few mild (or not rainy) days we’ve had this January, I headed into Philadelphia for an extended test ride on my Look KG 231.
-I planned on touring the well-to-do Rittenhouse Square and Society Hill areas of the city, and although the visit wouldn’t include the famous sites that were included in my previous history tours, there were plenty of interesting things to see.
+I planned on touring the well-to-do Rittenhouse Square and Society Hill areas of the city, and although the visit wouldn’t include the type of famous sites that were included in my previous history tours, there were plenty of interesting things to see.

 Just outside of Norristown, I hooked up with a group of eight cyclists out for a training ride, and we were really moving, completing the 20 miles or so into the city within an hour!
 My exit point from the Schuylkill River Trail was at Locust Street, and I headed to the 2000 block of Delancey Place, past what once was the home of famed writer Pearl S. Buck.
 The marble-faced structure stood out among the row of brick townhouses, and I saw a realtor’s sign out front, so act quickly!